mustang-ancient-dna/mustang-ancient-dna.github.io/docs/registration.md

 ## Pokhara

-There is no registration needed for the event in Pokhara University, on March 7th
+More information about the meeting at Pokhara university on March 7th soon to come.

 ## Kathmandu